samrocketman/monitoring-scripts/README.md

 - `1` - warning, one of the certificates in the chain has less than 60 days before exiration.
 - `2` - critical, one of the certificates in the chain has expired.

+See the full range of options in the help text.

+    ./ssl_chain_expiration.sh --help

 [drexel]: https://github.com/samrocketman/drexel-university